EU external relations law

 2. M. Cremona (ed.), Structural principles in EU external relations law, Hart, 2018; or

 Knowledge of international law and EU law is a pre-requisite.
-Knowledge of international institutional law is recommended.
+Specific knowledge of international institutional law is recommended.

 All lectures will be in English.